shawnc722/pywidgets/README.md

 With a data source chosen, the next step is to pick (or create) a widget to display it.
 Example images and further detail for each widget is available in the [widgets](https://github.com/shawnc722/pywidgets/wiki/Widgets) page.

+A minimal `page.py` file can be generated from the command line in the current working directory using `python -m pywidgets.make_page_stub` to streamline custom page creation.

 ## Reference

 * [widgets](https://github.com/shawnc722/pywidgets/wiki/Widgets) - Sample images and documentation for individual widgets